Insurance technology and consulting firm, Davies Group, has signed a deal with the insurance-focused law firm Keoghs to launch a legal solutions unit.

 “To compete and win in an increasingly integrated global insurance market, it’s essential that we can offer our clients valuable solutions right across the insurance, claims and risk value chain.
 The addition of Keoghs to our growing Davies platform provides an exciting opportunity for us to take a new message to our clients, and to provide new opportunities for our teams across the world.”

 Keoghs provides dispute resolution and risk services for the UK insurance industry across motor, casualty, complex and specialty classes.
-The firm manages more than £1 billion (around $1.3 billion) worth of insurer claims and resolves in excess of 100,000 claims per annum.
+The firm manages more than £1 billion worth of insurer claims and resolves in excess of 100,000 claims per annum.
 It operates a defendant-only model, and works in partnership with leading insurers, MGAs, brokers, corporates and the public sector.

 Under this new deal, Keoghs will form a new legal solutions arm within Davies and will continue to be led by current chief executive John Whittle.
 He will also join the Davies Group executive committee, reporting to Saulter.
 Whittle and the wider Keoghs management team will join Davies and become shareholders in the enlarged business.

 “The insurance market is undergoing exciting change with the wide scale adoption of technology offering new innovative opportunities to provide services to the market on an industrial scale,” said Whittle.
 “The Keoghs strategy has always been to place our business, our clients and our people at the heart of this change, driving forwards to create the preeminent law firm in the insurance legal sector.
-The opportunity to join forces with Davies was too good an opportunity to miss to deliver on this, and we are delighted to be a part of an organization that has a single, shared and unified vision for the future.”
+The opportunity to join forces with Davies was too good an opportunity to miss to deliver on this, and we are delighted to be a part of an organisation that has a single, shared and unified vision for the future.”

 The deal remains subject to customary regulatory approvals.
 It is expected to close in the first quarter of 2020.